Geri-Borbas/iOS.Blog.Coding_Assistant/README.md

 # Xcode 26 Coding Assistant Insights 🔍

 This repository is a quick look behind the scenes of the new Coding Assistant in Xcode 26 beta.
-The system prompt, and the tools were inspected both by Proxyman, and the models.
-The system prompt is relatively small (at the moment), can be directly inspected in the `v1/messages` API calls.
+The system prompt, and the tools were inspected both by Proxyman (and by prompting the models).
+The system prompt and the tool configuration can be directly inspected in the `v1/messages` API calls.

-> You can also find the system prompts that the models exported, yet they are only a vague representation of the actual instruction.

-## System Prompt
+## 📑 System Prompt

 You are a coding assistant specializing in analyzing codebases.
 Below is the content of the file the user is working on.
 Your job is to answer questions, provide insights, and suggest improvements when the user asks questions.